chocobanaa/FCND-Estimation-CPP/README.md

 ### Step 1: Sensor Noise ###

-#### CRITERIA : Determine the standard deviation of the measurement noise of both GPS X data and Accelerometer X data ####
-After ran the simulator, I calcuated standard deviation using the logged data samples
+- CRITERIA : Determine the standard deviation of the measurement noise of both GPS X data and Accelerometer X data After ran the simulator, I calcuated standard deviation from the logged data samples
  -> GPS X data : 0.707 / Accelerometer X data : 0.485

 So I set the following value obtained by rounding sample cov to the first decimal place.